 Deloitte says 91% of all cyber attacks start with Phishing emails.
-So, it’s no surprise that one of the themes of Cybersecurity Awareness Month should be Fight the Phish.
+So, it’s no surprise that one of the themes of Cybersecurity Awareness Month should be Phishing Defense.

 The problem with Phishing is that it is an attack on itself, damaging to the person that it targets, but also a door to a much larger scale attack.
-So, to Fight the Phish, it’s not just enough that individuals or organizations take action: both have their roles to play, each on their corners but also in unison.
+It’s not just enough that individuals or organizations take action: both have their roles to play, each on their corners but also in unison.

-Being so, how do people and organizations Fight the Phish and make lives and data more secure?
+Being so, how do people and organizations prevent phishing scams and make lives and data more secure?

 Here at Right-Hand, we established that for this Cybersecurity Awareness Month, we would work with the mindset of “Cybersecurity is Everyone’s Business.”
 It’s not only the InfoSec responsibility; it doesn’t end on the CISO desk; it permeates the entire organization on all levels.

-And “Fight the Phish” is no different: it exists for individuals across the organization and beyond: phishing scams reach out to their homes, sometimes using personal emails to reach out to corporate data.
+And organizational defense against phishing is no different: it exists for individuals across the organization and beyond: phishing scams reach out to their homes, sometimes using personal emails to reach out to corporate data.
 See this example from one of my interactions on Reddit:

 Know the basics